Hi, I'm

 Get To Know More

 Outside of my professional interests, I enjoy cycling and hiking through nature.
-I’ve recently taken up running—mostly to chase after city feral cats, which I also enjoy caring for.
+I recently completed my first marathon in December 2025 and am training for my second one soon.
+I also enjoy caring for city feral cats.

-Python R C HTML CSS JavaScript Pandas NumPy dply Matplotlib Seurat Bioconductor SciPy Matplotlib SVM K-means PCA t-SNE UMAP
+Python R C HTML CSS JavaScript Pandas NumPy dplyr Matplotlib Seurat Bioconductor SciPy Matplotlib SVM K-means PCA t-SNE UMAP

 M.Sc. in Computer Science, Western Michigan University